Mansfield Volunteer Race Crew

 • Make sure you can see your gates clearly – coaches, photographers and others should be asked to move if they are obstructing your view.

-• Gate judges can consult adjacent gate judges in order to confirm their opinion and can even demand via a member of the Jury that the race is briefly interrupted so that the tracks of the skier can be checked.
+• Gate judges can consult adjacent gate judges in order to confirm their opinion and can also walk to the gate, if safe, so that the tracks of the skier can be checked.

 • Competitors are permitted to ask the gate judge if a fault was committed.
 If asked, the Gate judge must inform the competitor if they have committed a fault that would lead to a DQ.

-• A competitor who is obstructed during their run must stop immediately and report it to the nearest Gate Judge.
+• A competitor who is obstructed during their run and feels there has been interference must stop immediately and report it to the nearest Gate Judge.
+The competitor should not cross the finish line.
 The Gate Judge then records to details immediately on the score card and have it available to the Jury.

 • If a competitor falls and is hurt, signal for help.
 Do not touch the athlete.